processone/docs.ejabberd.im/content/admin/configuration.md

 The module bans IPs that show the malicious signs.
 Currently only C2S authentication failures are detected.

+Unlike the [standalone program](https://www.fail2ban.org), `mod_fail2ban`
+clears the record of authentication failures `c2s_auth_ban_lifetime` seconds after the first failure or on a successful authentication.
+It also does not simply block network traffic, but provides the client with a descriptive error message.

 Available options:

 **`c2s_auth_ban_lifetime: Seconds`**:   The lifetime of the IP ban caused by too many C2S authentication